DominickCobb-rs/Attack-Sound-Notifications/README.md

 ## Custom Audio
 ### CURRENT:
-Default audio is packed into the repo.
-You can change the audio by

-1. Navigate to your .runelite folder (%userprofile%\.runelite\)
-    1. You can right-click the screenshot button in the top right of the runelite client
-    2. Then click open screenshot folder, and navigate to the .runelite directory
-2. Create a folder called 'attacknotifications'
+5 Audio options come pre-loaded.
+They're goofy.

+Custom audio can now be set via the plugin panel.
+ONLY .WAV AUDIO FILES ARE ACCEPTED

+Set your own audio with the following steps:
+1. Open the plugin panel
+2. Click the second dropdown menu
+3. Click Custom Audio
-3. Add your sound .wav file in the folder
+4. Choose your audio file one of the following two ways:

-Acceptable File Names:
-* max.wav
-* miss.wav
-* spec_miss.wav
-* spec_hit.wav
-* spec_max.wav
-* arclight_spec_miss.wav
-* arclight_spec_hit.wav
-* dwh_spec_miss.wav
-* dwh_spec_hit.wav
-* dwh_spec_max.wav
-* bgs_spec_miss.wav
-* bgs_spec_hit.wav
-* bgs_spec_max.wav
-* bone_dagger_spec_miss.wav
-* bone_dagger_spec_hit.wav
-* bone_dagger_spec_default.wav

-### FUTURE PLANS:
-1. There will be a panel where you can choose the weapon, enter the audio file location on disc, and it'll play for when you want.
-The goal is something like the transmog plugin where you can choose a weapon and then choose its miss/hit/spec/max audio files if you so choose.
-2. I need to work out some logic issues in the way sound choices happen.
-It's currently a tangled spaghetti mess of what plays and when.
-When everything is on, it works as intended.
-If you toggle something off, there's really no telling exactly what it'll do from an outside perspective.
+    * Enter the full path to your audio file
+    * Click the folder to find open a dialogue to find the file you want to play

 ### Other
+I have no idea if the following is true or if it matters, but I'll look into it if need be:
-Ranged weapons have a different set of stuff to check for specs and their hits, so I'll probably have to look into that more too.
+* Ranged weapons have a different set of stuff to check for specs and their hits, so I'll probably have to look into that more too.

-## Credit
-Big shoutout to Ferraiic and their [hit-sounds](https://github.com/Hit-Sounds/hit-sounds) plugin.
-Used a **lot** of that code to make this work, and adapted some of the RuneLite Special Attack Counter plugin.